 - Manuel’s building outdoor grill with metal studs

-- steel stud outdoor kitchen plans
+- Framing steel studs for outdoor kitchen

 - heavier metal studs outside kitchen